 Funding

 This work is part of the MALAG project (Effect of eutrophication on the biodiversity of Mediterranean coastal lagoon benthic macrofauna) funded by “Office Français de la Biodiversité” and Ifremer.
 A. G. J., M. C. and T. L. M. received funding through the MALAG project.
-All the data presented in this study was collected during the projects “Réseau de Suivi Lagunaire” and Water Framework Directive, which received financial support from Ifremer, “Agence de l'Eau Rhône Méditerranée Corse”, “Région Languedoc-Roussillon/Occitanie” and “Cépralmar”.
+All the data presented in this study was collected during the projects “Réseau de Suivi Lagunaire” and Water Framework Directive, which received financial and technical support from Ifremer, “Agence de l'Eau Rhône Méditerranée Corse”, “Région Languedoc-Roussillon/Occitanie” and technical support from “Cépralmar”.

 References